Class Descriptions

 • Selena La Brooy

-For this end of day session, we will share some led partner body work to release and unwind.
+For this after lunch session we will share some led partner body work to release and unwind.

-From this softer place, we will explore how reduced tone and speed can invite deeper listening to the more subtle and nuanced movements in ourselves and our partners.
+From this softer place, we will explore how reduced tone and speed can invite deeper listening to the more subtle and nuanced movements in ourselves and our environment.

 • Helen Walkley